m7a/lo-maenmpc/README.md

 ## TUI Areas

 The TUI is organized into multiple areas.
-Looking top to bottom you may notice multiple distinctive “rows” and two “columns” in the overall TUI layout.
+Looking top to bottom you may notice multiple distinctive rows and two columns in the overall TUI layout.

 Each of the resulting boxes has a defined meaning.
 The following chart symolizes the areas: